gabrielsantos-bvc/3504-final-exam/README.md

 ## Workflow

 To run the workflows you need to create the following secrets on you repository.
+To create the secrets go to `Settings` tab of your repository, find the section `Secrets and Variables` and then option `Actions` click on `New repository secret`.

 Username of DockerHub - `DOCKERHUB_USER`\
 Password of DockerHub - `DOCKERHUB_PWD`\